Article I: General Policy.

 - Resale: The sale, transfer, or rental of the Wireless Internet Access to customers, clients or other third parties, either directly or as part of a service or product created for resale.

-- Hotspots: Use of personal hotspots that interfere with other users’ Wireless Internet Access
+- Interference: Use of personal wireless networks and personal hotspots that interfere with other users’ Wireless Internet Access.

 - Disclaimer regarding third party content.
 Wireless Internet Access offers access to numerous third party web pages, services and content available over the Internet.
 The Library does not exercise control over sites that users visit or services that users use.
 Users should read the privacy policies of all sites visited and services used to learn how personal information is handled.
 The Library does not control and is not responsible for data, content, services or products that users access or download through the service.